 in word only,

 The word “in” in the phrase “in word only” expresses sphere.
-The message of the gospel team is more than oratory and orthodoxy; it is a living, transforming message.
+The gospel team’s message is more than oratory and orthodoxy; it is a living, transforming message.
 The gospel team came, communicating in the sphere of speaking the content of the gospel message.

 “…who will tell you words by which you and all your household will be saved” (Acts 11:14).

-Any further content to the gospel message is irrelevant, secondary and inconsequential.
+Any further content to the gospel message is irrelevant, secondary, and inconsequential.
 We spend so much time approaching people with the gospel that we never get to the gospel message.
-We spend too much time on means, rather than on ends.
-Consequently, people do not catch the opportunity to make a decision for Christ.
+We spend too much time on means rather than on ends.
+Consequently, people do not catch the opportunity to decide for Christ.
 The means is not the end!

-We must communicate the gospel with more than Christian life; we must do it with our lips as well, if we are going to significantly advance the cause of Christ.
+We must communicate the gospel with more than Christian life; we must do it with our lips as well if we are going to advance the cause of Christ significantly.

 We need words to communicate the gospel.
 Today, many Christians never get down to the message.
 They live the life, but they do not speak the words of the gospel.

 If we are going to get serious about spreading the gospel effectively, we must first give people content to believe.
 We must set forth the gospel in clear terms.
 The only way to do this is with words.
 Everything is secondary to the proclamation of God’s saving message.
-If we spend all of our time on the means and never come to the end, then we will never reach the world for Christ.
-We can contextualize the gospel into oblivion, but if people never hear the message, they will never embrace the Savior.
+If we spend all of our time on the means and never come to an end, then we will never reach the world for Christ.
+We can contextualize the gospel into oblivion, but they will never embrace the Savior if people never hear the message.